-3 free ways to blur backgrounds in your iPhone photos
+3 free ways how to blur background in your iPhone photos

 If you have even a passing interest in photography, you’ve no doubt seen those gorgeous Instagram portraits with the strikingly blurred backgrounds.
 Perhaps you’ve tried to achieve the same effect in your own images.
-The good news is that you don’t need a fancy DSLR camera to achieve a nice blurred background in your photos.
+The good news is that you don’t need a fancy DSLR camera to achieve a nice blurry background in your photos.

 Newer iPhone models make it easy to create blurred backgrounds, but even older iPhones can achieve the effect with a few extra steps.
 If you’ve been wondering how to blur the background of an image on iPhone, we’ve got three easy ways to make it happen.

 Method 1.
 Use iPhone’s Portrait mode

-The simplest way to get a blurred background — or bokeh effect — on your iPhone is to use the popular Portrait mode, but not every iPhone has this feature because it requires dual cameras to work properly.
+The simplest way to blur background — or bokeh effect — on your iPhone is to use the popular Portrait mode, but not every iPhone has this feature because it requires dual cameras to work properly.
 The following iPhone models have the easy-to-use Portrait mode that automatically blurs the background of portraits.

 - iPhone 7 Plus